jamesinglis/ew61-export/README.md

 ## Features

 * Exports all songs and lyrics from EasyWorship 6.1 database files into a date-labeled sub-directory in /output directory
-* Attempts to strip all formatting from song words to make for a clean import
+* Attempts to strip all formatting from song words to make for a clean import into target system
+* Outputs to text files by default with experimental ProPresenter6 export (specify $file_export_type in config.php)
 * Attempts to handle inconsistencies with text encoding
 * Reflow song sections over 2 lines long (can be changed in config file)
 * Custom formatting functions (needs to be enabled in config file)
-    * 'capitalize_names' - Capitalize some property names
+    * 'capitalize_names' - Capitalize some property names (defined in $words_to_capitalize variable)
     * 'remove_end_punctuation' - Remove line-ending punctuation
     * 'fix_mid_line_punctuation' - Fixes mid-line punctuation - replaces '.' with a line break, and makes sure ',;\?!' is always followed by a space
     * 'straighten_curly_quotes' - Straighten curly quotes